 The ID PPC will consist of the ID Program Director and four to eight tenured and tenure-track faculty in at least the third year of consecutive full-time college service and at least the third year of participation in the ID Program.
 The Dean of the Faculty/Vice President for Academic Affairs appoints members to the PPC in consultation with the Director and the ID Program Steering Committee.
 In cases where a Committee member vacates the position on the Committee, a replacement is appointed in the same manner.
 Normally the ID Program Director will chair the PPC.
 If the Director is a candidate, however, the Dean of the Faculty/Vice President for Academic Affairs in consultation with the PPC shall appoint a tenured faculty member from the committee to serve as Chair.
+Once the committee is formed, PPC membership shall remain a fixed number of faculty through a candidate's tenure review.
 Appointments will be for one term of three years or for two or more consecutive terms, with the latter recommended if feasible.
 Appointments should ensure that membership is representative of the disciplinary diversity and range in academic rank of faculty actively teaching in the ID program.
 The majority of committee faculty should be tenured, if possible, and should have prior experience in reappointment and tenure review.